CatalogueOfLife/portal/_posts/2022-03-01-documentation-call-COLDP.md

 - Project budget

 #### Key details
-- Proposal deadline: 21 March 2022
-- Start of contract: at the latest 21 April 2022 with first drafts due in June 2022 (preference will be given to earlier starts)
+- Start of contract: as soon as possible
 - Contract duration: maximum of 6 months from start of contract
 - Contract fees paid in two (2) instalments
 - Indication available budget: €5-7k, to be negotiated